8 Companies That Use Elixir in Production

 Learn more about Elixir at PepsiCo in this EMx interview with Jason Fertel from the PepsiCo eCommerce marketing automation team.

-Bleacher Report is a sports news website with over 3 million daily users.
+There are multiple websites out there built with Elixir and Phoenix.
+Bleacher Report is one of them, a sports news site with over 3 million daily users.

 Serving more than 1.5 billion pages each month is hard if you do not have the correct toolset.
 Besides, Bleacher Report’s content is highly customized to users.